-- Bylaw Amendments.
+- Opt-out of Board Self-Classification Provisions of Subtitle 8.
+We have opted out of the classified board provisions of Subtitle 8 of the Maryland General Corporation Law (often referred to as the Maryland Unsolicited Takeovers Act, or MUTA), the effect of which is that the Company is prohibited, without the approval of shareholders, from classifying the Board, and the Company may only opt back into such provisions with the affirmative vote of a majority of votes cast by shareholders. - No Poison Pill.
+No Shareholder Rights Plan in effect. - Board Evaluations.
+Our Nominating and Corporate Governance Committee oversees annual evaluations of our Board as a whole, the committees of the Board and each Trustee individually. - Regular Succession Planning.
+A high priority is placed on regular and thoughtful succession planning for our senior management. - Clawback Policy.
+Our Board has adopted a formal clawback policy that applies to cash and equity incentive compensation. - Anti-Hedging and Anti-Pledging.
+Our Trustees, officers and employees are subject to anti-hedging and anti-pledging policies. - Annual Say-on-Pay.
+We annually submit "say-on-pay" advisory votes for shareholder consideration and vote. - Bylaw Amendments.
 Our Bylaws provide that our Board has the power to adopt, alter or repeal any provision of our Bylaws and to make new Bylaws.
 In addition, shareholders may alter or repeal any provision of the Bylaws and adopt new Bylaws with the approval of a majority of all votes entitled to be cast on the matter. - No Over-boarding.
 Our Corporate Governance Guidelines limit Trustee membership on other public company boards subject to discretion of our Board. - Shareholder-Requested Meetings.
 Our Bylaws permit shareholders to call a special meeting upon the written request of shareholders entitled to cast not less than 40% of all the votes entitled to be cast at such a meeting. - Whistleblower Policy.
 Our Board of Trustees has adopted a "whistleblower" policy. - Shareholder Outreach.
 Our Board and senior management believe that engaging in shareholder outreach is an essential element of strong corporate governance.
 We strive for a collaborative approach on issues of importance to investors and continually seek to understand better the views of our investors.
-Our senior management team engages with our shareholders throughout the year in a variety of forums and discusses, among other things, our business strategy and overall performance, executive compensation program, corporate governance and other ESG matters. - Communication with Trustees.
+Our senior management team engages with our shareholders throughout the year in a variety of forums and discusses, among other things, our business strategy and overall performance, executive compensation program, corporate governance and other corporate responsibility matters. - Communication with Trustees.
 You may communicate directly with the Board of Trustees by sending correspondence to the Company's Corporate Secretary at Acadia Realty Trust, 411 Theodore Fremd Avenue, Suite 300, Rye, New York 10580.
 The sender should indicate in the address whether it is intended for the entire Board, the independent Trustees as a group, or to an individual Trustee.
 Each communication intended for the Board, the independent Trustees or an individual Trustee received by the Corporate Secretary will be promptly forwarded to the intended recipients in accordance with the sender's instructions. - Risk Oversight by Full Board and Committees.
 A principal function of our Board is to oversee risk assessment and risk management related to our business.
 Oversight for specific areas of risk exposure is delegated to our Board committees: